EBISPOT/OLS-treeview/README.md

 - *olsontology*: Short Name of the ols ontology of the term you want to display (e.g. efo, bfo, ...) - a list of available ontologies can be found here  (e.g. http://www.ebi.ac.uk/ols/ontologies)
 - *ols_termtype*: Can have the value terms, property, individual or ontology - depending on the classification of the thing in ols
 - *ols_iri*: Is the iri the term has in ols (e.g.: http://purl.obolibrary.org/obo/BFO_0000182, http://purl.obolibrary.org/obo/GO_0098743, ...  )
 - *path*: Is the base path of service - where the tree gets its data from.
-In all relevant cases this is going to be http://www.ebi.ac.uk/ols
+In (almost) all cases this is going to be http://www.ebi.ac.uk/ols (except if you e.g. run a local instance of <a href="http://www.ebi.ac.uk/ols/">OLS</a> that you want to link the plugin to)
 - *options*: This field offers the possibility to overwrite the onclick function and therefore to handle click events in a different way.
-Check example2 for more information. if the option field is empty {} they widget is started with default behavior - which means it links to the ols main page.
+Check example2 for more information.
+If the option field is empty {} the widget is started with default behavior - which means it links to the ols main page in case of a click event.
 There might be the possibility in the future to also overwrite other events.

 # Contact
 - Please <a href="https://github.com/LLTommy/OLS-graphview">use github</a> to report **bugs**, discuss potential **new features** or **ask questions** in general concerning the module.
-- To discuss the Ontology Lookup Service, its features or to report bugs concerning the rest of OLS, please <a href="https://github.com/EBISPOT/OLS/issues">use the OLS github page</a>
+- To discuss the Ontology Lookup Service, its features or to report bugs concerning the rest of OLS, please <a href="https://github.com/EBISPOT/OLS/issues">use the OLS github page</a> or contact ols-support@ebi.ac.uk

 # Dependencies
 * **JQuery**: Is used by the plugin and so it has to be available (https://jquery.com).
 Download the files or include e.g. https://ajax.googleapis.com/ajax/libs/jquery/1.11.3/jquery.min.js as script tag in your html (see examples)